dmahoneyfrayze/netlifyleadgen/README.md

 ## Environment Setup

+### Local Development
 Create a `.env` file in the root directory with the following variables:

 ```
 VITE_WEBHOOK_URL=https://n8n.frayze.ca/webhook-test/d685ac24-5d07-43af-8311-bac8fbfe651d
 ```

+### Netlify Deployment
+When deploying to Netlify, add the following environment variables in the Netlify dashboard:

+1. Go to Site settings > Build & deploy > Environment > Environment variables
+2. Add the variable `VITE_WEBHOOK_URL` with your webhook URL

 ## Development